2021 Stanley Cup playoffs: (N1) Toronto Maple Leafs vs. (N4) Montreal Canadiens

 The Canadiens defeated the Maple Leafs in seven games after being down 3–1 in the series.
 In game one, Maple Leafs captain John Tavares got upended by Ben Chiarot; while falling to the ice, Canadiens forward Corey Perry attempted to jump over Tavares' head; however, Perry's knee clipped the Toronto captain in the head.
 Ultimately, Tavares required a stretcher to leave the ice and was transported to the hospital.
 After the game, Perry expressed sincere remorse for his actions stating "I don’t know what else to do there.
 I tried to jump.
 I know Johnny pretty well and just hope he’s OK."
 The Canadiens won the game 2–1 on Carey Price's 35 saves along with Paul Byron's shorthanded game-winning goal in the third period.
 In game two, Auston Matthews scored a goal and two assists in the Maple Leafs' 5–1 victory to tie the series 1–1.
-The victory was their first playoff win over Montreal since their 1967 Stanley Cup-clinching game.
+The victory was their first playoff win over Montreal since their Stanley Cup-clinching game.
 In game three, the Maple Leafs scored twice in the second period, and with Jack Campbell's 28-save performance, secured a 2–1 victory.
 Campbell continued his goaltending prowess into game four with a 4–0 shutout victory, stopping all 32 shots he faced and granting the Maple Leafs a 3–1 series lead.
 In game five, the Canadiens grabbed a 3–0 lead in the second period, however, the Maple Leafs tied the game with 8:06 left in the third period to force overtime.
-In overtime, Toronto forward Alex Galchenyuk gave the puck away causing a 2-on-0 break for rookie Cole Caufield and Nick Suzuki, the latter of which scored to spoil the Maple Leafs comeback and forced a sixth game.
-The first two periods of game six remained scoreless until the third period where Montreal scored two power-play goals.
-In the final nine minutes, Toronto evened the score to send it to overtime where Maple Leafs defenceman Travis Dermott gave the puck up to Paul Byron who passed it towards Jesperi Kotkaniemi for the game-winning goal at 15:15, tying the series 3–3 with a 3–2 victory.
+In overtime, Toronto forward Alex Galchenyuk gave the puck away causing a 2-on-0 break for rookie Cole Caufield and Nick Suzuki, the latter of whom scored to spoil the Maple Leafs comeback and forced a sixth game.
+In the first game played in front of fans in Canada, all season long, the first two periods of game six remained scoreless until the third, when Montreal scored two power-play goals.
+In the final nine minutes, Toronto evened the score to send it to overtime, in which Maple Leafs defenceman Travis Dermott gave the puck up to Paul Byron, who passed it to Jesperi Kotkaniemi for the game-winning goal at 15:15, tying the series 3–3 with a 3–2 victory.
 Canadiens goalie Carey Price made 30 saves in game seven, defeating Toronto 3–1 and completing a 3–1 series comeback.
 With the victory, Montreal ties the NHL record for most series victories after being down 3–1 in a series.